Watering the seeds of our own destruction

 All of these can be found in some measure within all democracies, but fascism hasn’t always been on the rise everywhere.
 The question is not, “Why here?” but rather, “Why now?”

 To answer that question, I offer a thought experiment: Imagine our election campaign without Fox News, without Infowars, Joe Rogan, Twitter/X, or Russian bots.
 Imagine an election conducted without this massive infrastructure of deception, where voters had to make their decisions based on reality, even if that reality could be interpreted in various ways by the opposing campaigns.
-What if voters understood that inflation was at two percent, that real wages were up, that fewer migrants came to the United States in the past four years than during the previous Trump administration?
+What if voters understood that inflation was at two percent and that real wages were up?
 What if voters remembered the state of their lives four years ago, when COVID shut down much of society?
 And what if these realities were embraced by all the elected representatives in Congress?
 Imagine all these things, and then ask who would have won the election.
 The conclusion is clear: Donald Trump is president because of voter mis- and disinformation.

 I don’t bring this up simply to rage against the “deplorables” or bellyache about the rotten system.
 But this conclusion directs us to examine root causes.